epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 ---
 title: One-on-Ones
 permalink: /mgmt/people/one-on-ones
-published: false
 ---

-WIP

-Considering "Become an Effective Software Engineering Manager"
+This is a valuable individual meeting that a manager keeps to connect regularly to everyone that directly reports to him.
+Some benefits of running one-on-ones include:

+- Connect and build trust with your team.
+Provide a safe space for them to address difficult conversations in private with you;
+- Coach your team towards self-improvement and a successful career;
+- Foster organizational culture and your own leadership style;
+- Proactively follow-up on goals and KPIs, and address issues.

+How you effectively run your one-on-ones may vary, and managers may succeed using different approaches.
+Even the same manager may use different approaches for different people.
+But there are some ground rules that usually are applicable:

+- It is their meeting, not yours.
+Practice active listening and let them do most of the talking;
+- You may support and challenge them, but do not solve their problems.
+Use the power of questions to help them arrive at conclusions by themselves;
+- Keep a regular schedule, preferably weekly, and avoid rescheduling it;
+- It is not a status update meeting, although once in a while you may use for it, to address issues and follow-up on goals.

-What you need
+What you need to get started?
+Not much, you just need:

-- Book a weekly one-to-one
+- To book a weekly one-to-one
-- Have a shared document to keep track of agenda
+- To have a shared document to keep track of agenda, notes and actions

-Questions for first one-one-ones

-1. Which Areas Would You Like the Most Support With?
-2. How Would You Like to Receive Feedback and Support?
-3. What Could Be a Challenge of Us Working Together?
-4. How Might We Know if the Support I’m Offering Isn’t Going Well?
-5. How Confidential Is the Content of Our Meetings?

-What to talk about?

-- Observations from the past week
-- A deep dive
-- Updates
-- Coaching

-Leading questions

-- “How has your work been going this week?”
-- “What are you working on today?”
-- “Tell me about those production issues we had last week.”
-- “Do you think that we’re measuring our uptime well enough?”
-- “How are you feeling about our deadline in June?”
-- “How best could we ensure that we’ve got all of the right metrics being logged ahead of time?”

-Ideas for topics

-- Architecture deep dives
-- Process deep dives
-- A relevant article you've seen
-- Teaching
-- The department or company direction
-- Collecting feedback
-- Sharing a task you're working on

-How to take notes

-- Prepare notes ahead of meeting
-- Put actions in to-do list
+Running it effectively needs practice, and some guidelines or tips may be of great help.
+What to talk about during one-one-ones?
+How to take notes and keep track of it?
+I'll regularly share in the [blog](/blog) my experience and resources I use to conduct one-on-one meetings.

 ## Related Posts

-{% for post in site.tags['One-on-Ones'] %}
+{% for post in site.tags['One-on-one'] %}
-- <a href="{{ site.baseurl }}{{ post.url }}">{% if post.title and post.title != "" %}{{post.title}}{% else %}{{post.excerpt |strip_html}}{%endif%}</a>
+- {{ post.date | date: "%B %e, %Y" }} - <a href="{{ site.baseurl }}{{ post.url }}">{% if post.title and post.title != "" %}{{post.title}}{% else %}{{post.excerpt |strip_html}}{%endif%}</a>
 {% endfor %}

 ## Recommended Reading

--
+- {% include book-ref-become-an-effective-swe-manager.md %}